minghaotao/Power-automate/README.md

 1. Reference the date sheet
 All the assignment extension records are stored on the internal Google sheet, and we can't share some of the information with the Public.

       a.
-We created a new Google sheet and reference to the extension record sheet and filter out all the sensitive information.
+We created a new Google sheet and reference to the extension record sheet and filter out all the sensitive information, and only keep course ID, Stats and Submission time.

        =IMPORTRANGE("your sheet url","Sheet1!A:H")

       b.
-Then we public the Google sheet so everyone can download as csv file from the sheet url
+Then we public the Google sheet so everyone can download as csv file from the sheet url,so the data will be accessible for our Python Script.